kelseyhightower/kubernetes-cluster-federation/labs/federated-nginx-service.md

 # Federated NGINX Service

-This lab will walk you through creating a federated NGINX service backed by the following federated objects:
+This lab will walk you through creating a federated NGINX service using replica sets and services.
+For more details on how federated replica sets work review the [Federated ReplicaSet Requirements & Design Document](https://docs.google.com/a/google.com/document/d/1C1HEHQ1fwWtEhyl9JYu6wOiIUJffSmFmZgkGta4720I/edit?usp=sharing)

-* replicaset - to ensure the nginx pod runs
-* service

 ## Prerequisites